gbvalor/bufr2synop/README.md

 And also the libraries :

 - ***libbufrdeco***  A light and very fast bufr decode library.
-It still in beta phase but it can decode all BUFR types needed to get the target TAC reports.
+Since version 0.20.0 it can decode any BUFR report, but just a subset of them are suited to get the target TAC reports.
 - ***libbufr2tac***  Used by binaries bufr2synop and ***bufrtotac*** to transform a decoded bufr into a **TAC** (Traditional Alphanumeric Form).
 Before version 0.7 this library was named
                      ***bufr2synop***.
 It seems the new name is the right name.